-The NLM/AAHSL Leadership Fellows Program comprises six components over a one-year timeframe (please refer to Appendix A for possible changes for 2018/2019): (1) a one-day group Orientation and attendance at an AAMC Annual Meeting, (2) an ongoing mentoring relationship, (3) a one-day group Leadership Institute, (4) two weeks spent at the mentor's library, (5) webinars and discussions, and (6) a three-day group Capstone event.
+The NLM/AAHSL Leadership Fellows Program comprises six components over a one-year timeframe: (1) a one-day group Orientation and attendance at an AAMC Annual Meeting, (2) an ongoing mentoring relationship, (3) a multi-day group Leadership Institute, (4) one week spent at the mentor's library, (5) webinars and online discussions, and (6) a two-day group Capstone event.
 These elements are designed to balance leadership development training with personal interaction and practical experience.
 Fellows and mentors participate together in all the components.
 The program combines a group curriculum with individually-based events.